joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 > until 8/15 for the current $400 deal.

-In the end, I decided not to purchase a new Pixel since my Pixel 7 works just fine and seems a lot thinner with a the needed protective case.
+In the end, I decided not to purchase a new Pixel since my Pixel 7 works just fine and seems a lot thinner with the needed protective case.

 ### Solution Implementation

 SyncThing is designed to be a distributed file syncing system.
 This means that you can share a local folder with many other devices.
 While my phone is almost never off, it might lose internet access through a connection issue or airplane mode.
-While syncing dirctly between my laptop and phone would probably work for the majority of the time, I decided on a more complex syncing architecture through my NAS.
+While syncing directly between my laptop and phone would probably work for the majority of the time, I decided on a more complex syncing architecture through my NAS.

 I have a somewhat extensive homelab setup that includes a Synology NAS.
 Installing SyncThing from the third-party registry was easy.
-Adding SyncThing to my NixOS laptop was a little more interesting with the general lack of user friendly documentation for most NixOS packages, but it quickly fit into the declarative nature of its configuration.
+Adding SyncThing to my NixOS laptop was a little more interesting with the general lack of user-friendly documentation for most NixOS packages, but it quickly fit into the declarative nature of its configuration.

 Choosing this solution required switching to an Android-based phone over an iPhone. iPhones have